 REI's brand identity is designed to appeal to people who are adventurous and love the outdoors.

 Google's visual brand identity is modern and forward-thinking.
 In this screen grab from one of Google's TV ads, you can see that only a partial logo is shown - the full logo isn't needed for viewers to know exactly who the ad is for.

-Your brand identity should likewise evoke specific feelings for consumers and support their perceptions of and aspirations for themselves.
-Your ads, your packaging, your marketing, your logo, your buildings, your vehicles and so on should spark a positive emotion in anyone who sees them.
+Your brand identity should likewise evoke specific feelings for current and potential customers and support their perceptions of and aspirations for themselves.
+Your ads, your packaging, your color palette, your logo, your buildings, your vehicles and so on should spark a positive emotion in anyone who sees them.

 But does this actually work when it comes down to buying decisions?